1919 Chicago mayoral election: Democratic primary

 As in 1915, Roger Charles Sullivan backed Robert Sweitzer, the party's 1915 mayoral nominee, to again be the Democratic Party's mayoral nominee.
 Sweitzer easily won the Democratic primary.

-The only significant individual initially willing to put themselves forth as a candidate was Tom Carey, former chair of the Cook County Democratic committee during the mayoral administration of Carter Harrison Jr. 1915 nominee Robert Sweitzer originally explicitly indicated that he was disinterested in running again in 1919.
+The only significant individual initially willing to put themselves forth as a candidate was Tom Carey, former chair of the Cook County Democratic committee during the mayoral administration of Carter Harrison IV.
+The party's 1915 nominee Robert Sweitzer had originally explicitly indicated that he was not interested in running in 1919.
 There had been some initial rumors that Sullivan himself might run for mayor, however Sullivan killed these rumors.
-There was an effort to draft former mayor Carter Harrison Jr. Harrison, serving overseas in the Red Cross in France during the ongoing world war, was coy about his plans.
+There was an effort to draft former mayor Harrison Harrison, serving overseas in the Red Cross in France during the ongoing world war, was coy about his plans.
 He only went as far as to pledge that, if Carey were to win the nomination, he would not challenge him as an independent candidate.

 Sullivan and his deputy John Brennan sought to find a candidate that could unify the disparate factions of the Democratic Party.
 They appeared to have found a compromise candidate in congressman James McAndrews, who got key approval from the Harrison-Dunne faction of the party.
 However, Sullivan was unable to get his own faction of the party to support McAndrews as a candidate, killing his viability as a compromise candidate.

 Ultimately, Sweitzer agreed to run and received Sullivan's backing.
 Sweitzer was well-respected and, arguably, the most popular Democratic politician in Chicago.
 While the Harrison-Dunne factions were not enthusiastic about Sweitzer, Sullivan appeased them by having former governor Dunne author the party's 1919 platform, which voiced commitment to home rule for utility matters (protecting such matters from the authority of the state legislature), lower gas truces and greater oversight of the city's traction companies.

 Sweitzer campaigned vigorously during his primary, delivering many speeches at many rallies.
 The theme of his campaign was, "I will".

 Sweitzer faced the candidacy of Tom Carey.
 Carey, who had been an ally to Harrison during his mayoralty, sought the support of the remaining fragments of the party's Harrison wing.
 He ran initially as a stalking horse for Harrison, subsequently adjusting his strategy to instead run as the "preferred" candidate of Harrison (which proved ineffective as Harrison did not himself voice his preference).
 The death of Carey's wife in late January from appendicitis hampered his ability to campaign.